 Sarah holds a Bachelor of Arts in Political Science and a Master of Arts in Public Administration from Brock University.

 Barry Waite is an, educator, communicator and committed volunteer with more than 30 years of experience with a range of organizations.
-Currently he is Executive Dean of the Faculty of Media, Arts & Design at Durham College in Oshawa, Ontario.
+Barry was the Executive Dean of the Faculty of Media, Arts & Design at Durham College in Oshawa, Ontario.
 Previously he was Academic Chair, Communications & Media and faculty at Toronto’s Centennial College.
 He assumed the chair role in September 2014 after five years as faculty.
 Prior to joining Centennial College, Barry was a public relations practitioner with a 20-year career in the industry, including several years as Senior Vice President at Strategic Objectives, one of Canada’s leading public relations firms.

 Barry’s extensive volunteer experience includes nine years on the board of the Pride and Remembrance Association, including four years as president where he helped double sponsorship and funds raised for the annual Pride & Remembrance Run.
 He served several years on the Development Committee for Fife House, and two years on the board of Community One Foundation.
 From 2016-2017 he was Chair of the Communications Work Group for the 2017 Toronto Invictus Games, leading more than 30 volunteers in the communications and public relations area.
-Barry joined the Board in 2019 and serves on the Philanthropy & Stewardship and Strategic Planning committee.

 Michael Shreve is a dynamic and visionary leader with a remarkable track record in strategic project management, innovation, and leadership.
 With an extensive career spanning over two decades.
 During his career, he has worked in the public, private and charitable sectors.